eduvpn/documentation/SERVER_DISCOVERY_SKIP_WAYF.md

 The full URL after using the template thus becomes: `https://nl.eduvpn.org/php-saml-sp/login?ReturnTo=https%3A%2F%2Fnl.eduvpn.org%2Fportal%2F_oauth%2Fauthorize%3Fclient_id%3Dnet.tuxed.vpn-for-web%26redirect_uri%3Dhttps%253A%252F%252Fvpn.tuxed.net%252Fvpn-for-web%252Fcallback%26scope%3Dconfig%26state%3DGZ885EVj8rZrjfp589Euyusppz1UhdUovGgpEZJi3Q0%26response_type%3Dcode%26code_challenge_method%3DS256%26code_challenge%3DlViGPZrGwiV4-dDI2KL-UpbQ-jSwHHeUU4HhfmZTBF0&IdP=https%3A%2F%2Fidp.surfnet.nl`.

-When opening the brower with this, the authentication is performed using the specified IdP and after authentication the OAuth authorization is started thus skipping the "WAYF" in the browser.
+When opening the browser with this, the authentication is performed using the specified IdP and after authentication the OAuth authorization is started thus skipping the "WAYF" in the browser.